-With Harness Continuous Efficiency, teams can view cloud cost by:
+With Harness Cloud Cost Management, teams can view cloud cost by:

 In addition, teams can set pro-active budgets and alerting associated with their application, microservice and clusters.

-“Any engineering team that’s deploying Kubernetes and not proactively thinking about managing cost will fail to unlock its true benefits,” said Corey Wagehoft, Lead Systems Engineer, Relativity.
+“Any engineering team that’s deploying Kubernetes and not proactively thinking about managing cost will fail to unlock its true benefits”. - Corey Wagehoft, Lead Systems Engineer, Relativity

-Finally, with Harness CE, Relativity was able to defer 1 FTE costs associated with building an in-house cost management tool for product and engineering teams.
+Finally, with Harness Cloud Cost Management, Relativity was able to defer 1 FTE costs associated with building an in-house cost management tool for product and engineering teams.